 Calla is still mildly irked by the fact that she missed being born in Colorado by three months.
 Other than Colorado—her current and childhood home—she has spent more years of her life in Nepal than in any other place.
 After learning to speak Nepali in 1984, she went on to volunteer, work, live, love, listen, and research in Nepal (research supported by grants from the Fulbright Foundation and the Wenner-Gren Foundation for Anthropological Research).

-She writes about family, community, loss, and love and is currently revising a memoir based on her experiences in Nepal in the 1980s and 1990s: The Tiger’s Paw Print: A Memoir of Myth and Desire in the Himalayas won the 2023 Writers’ League of Texas manuscript contest and the 2022 Sandra Carpenter Memorial Prize for Creative Nonfiction.
+She writes about family, community, loss, and love and is revising a memoir based on her experiences in Nepal in the 1980s and 1990s.
+The Tiger’s Paw Print: A Memoir of Myth and Desire in the Himalayas won the 2023 Writers’ League of Texas manuscript contest and the 2022 Sandra Carpenter Memorial Prize for Creative Nonfiction.
 Her Essay, “Hills, Birds Bones” was a finalist for the Iowa Review Award in Nonfiction in 2022.